Locker Room / Changing Room Scenario

 - Early 20th century: Havelock Ellis, in Studies in the Psychology of Sex, catalogued the erotics of nakedness, modesty, and exposure, giving the charge of the half-clothed body a documented place in the literature.

 - DSM lineage: The modern manuals treat the consensual enjoyment of these settings very differently from the clinical disorders.
-Only non-consensual or distressing patterns rise to the level of voyeuristic or exhibitionistic disorder in the DSM-5-TR; the agreed, fictional play described here is a normal variation, not a paraphilia.
+Only non-consensual or distressing patterns rise to the level of voyeuristic or exhibitionistic disorder in the DSM-5-TR.
+The agreed, fictional play described here is a normal variation, not a paraphilia.

 Cultural & subcultural evolution

 The setting is genuinely modern.
-The communal locker room follows the late-19th- and 20th-century spread of organised sport, public baths, swimming pools, and commercial gyms; only once changing in a shared room became a routine social experience could it become an erotic shorthand.
+The communal locker room follows the late-19th- and 20th-century spread of organised sport, public baths, swimming pools, and commercial gyms.
+Only once changing in a shared room became a routine social experience could it become an erotic shorthand.
 Through the later 20th century the coach-and-athlete and teammates-after-practice scripts hardened into recognisable tropes of adult media, sports cinema, and locker-room comedy, which is why the scene feels instantly legible even to people who do not share the interest.

 In practice

 Among consenting adults the interest is typically expressed as private fantasy or pre-negotiated role-play built around a script (an after-practice encounter, or a coach-and-athlete or teammates scenario) often using sportswear, towels, whistles, or a shower setting to evoke the atmosphere.
 It overlaps heavily with uniform and sportswear interest, and partners normally agree the scene, the tone, and the limits in advance, exactly as in other sexual role-play.
-The play stays in private space; the real-world locker room is the prop, not the venue.
+The play stays in private space.
+The real-world locker room is the prop, not the venue.

 Psychology